How to tell if your facebook has been hacked?

 Check your Facebook account regularly for unauthorized posts, messages, or friend requests which could indicate your account has been compromised.
 Look for login alerts for devices you don’t recognize as well.
 Take action right away by changing your password and reviewing app permissions if you notice anything suspicious.

-How can AstrillVPN help you from getting hacked?
+How can AstrillVPN help you avoid getting hacked?

 AstrillVPN can help prevent your Facebook account from being hacked in a few ways: